groddeck/ytq/README.md

 Clone this repo `git clone https://github.com/groddeck/ytq`

-From the cloned repo (`cd ytq`) first `bundle install` and then run `ruby ytq.rb -o 0.0.0.0`
+From the cloned repo (`cd ytq`) first `bundle install` and then run `foreman start`

-This will start up your YouTube Queue Server on port 4567
+This will start up your YouTube Queue Server on port 5300

-To make sure it's running, browse to localhost:4567 from your machine, and you should see it return a test message ("OK.
+To make sure it's running, browse to localhost:5300 from your machine, and you should see it return a test message ("OK.
 The server is running and ready to take requests.").

 #### Queue Consumers